starshynova/eshop/README.md

 ## Overview

 **ESHOP** is a powerful online store with advanced product search, category/subcategory support, a convenient shopping cart for guests and authorised users, secure payments, and a modern UI.
-The project is built with React.ts, Tailwind, Python, FastAPI, PostgreSQL, and Stripe.
+The project is built with React.ts, Tailwind, Python, FastAPI, PostgreSQL, Stripe, OAuth, AWS S3.

 ## Tech Stack